 All submissions will be received through the pubpub submission system and peer review will be open through OpenReview.net.
 The peer-review of scientific papers will be double-blind, meaning that the submission should be anonymous and the names of the peer-reviewers will not be revealed.
 Artistic tracks will be single blind, and should not be anonymised.
 Create your account at https://www.pubpub.org/.

 The proceedings will be Open Access, with Creative Commons attribution, and with an ISBN number.
 Each individual paper will receive a Digital Object Identifier (DOI).
-Full papers must be submitted (not abstracts) using the pubpub website.
+Papers must be submitted using the pubpub website.
+Please submit the link to your paper before the abstract deadline; you can then continue to update your paper before the full paper deadline.

 All multimedia elements will be embedded within the pubpub document.
 We strongly encourage the use of multimedia as part of your submission.

-Papers are either long (5000 words) or short (3000 words).
+Papers are either long (5000 words) or short (3000 words), not including Abstract, Acknowledgements, Ethics Statement, or References.
 Please consider the list of indicative topics for the conference.
 We encourage multimedia embedded in the paper, so pictures, illustrations, videos, sound files and <iframes>.
 We also encourage links to code repositories.
 Submitted works should be original, i.e. not published elsewhere or under review.
 The word count is for the article’s main text.
 It does not include title, abstract, acknowledgement, ethics statement, references, or appendices.

 Paper submissions should demonstrate rigorous research methodology and will be evaluated according to their novelty, academic quality, appropriateness, importance, readability, ethical standards and paper organisation.